-The City currently has an aggressive debt retirement schedule.
+The City has since adopted an aggressive debt retirement schedule.
 58.3% of the principal borrowed by the City will be repaid within ten years and all current debt will be retired by 2052, as shown in Figures 8 and 9 below.
 This places the City well within the "good" ranking established by bond rating agencies.
 Because of this schedule, the City will be able to borrow additional money to continue investing in its facilities, infrastructure, and other capital projects.
+It's important to note that since FY19, this percentage has been decreasing.
+Millions of dollars of capital investment have happened in the City, therefore adding to the City's overall outstanding debt.
+However, even with all of the recent capital investment, the City is well within a healthy range for this benchmark.